 In the following we discuss two numerical examples for the two-dimensional sign-definite case to illustrate the theoretical results developed in Theorems~\ref{thm:Shape1}--\ref{thm:Shape2}.
-The indefinite case considered in Theorem~\ref{thm:Shape3} can be treated similarly by shrinking a sufficiently large probing region pixel by pixel instead of adding pixel by pixel to the reconstruction, as done in the following.
+The algorithm suggested below is preliminary, and does not immediately extend to the indefinite case considered in Theorem~\ref{thm:Shape3}.

 We assume that far field observations $\uinfty(\xhat_l;\theta_m)$ are available for $N$ equidistant observation and incident directions